Drift estimation for rough processes under small noise asymptotic : QMLE approach: Introduction

 Next, using this reconstruction of $Z^\ve$ as a first step, we build a contrast function which allows to estimate the drift parameter.
 The corresponding estimator is asymptotically Gaussian, with rate $\ve^{-1}$ and asymptotic variance given by the inverse of a Fisher information (see Theorem \ref{Thm : normality} and Remark \ref{R : Fisher}).
-Let us stress that, in order to deal with the reconstruction errors and the bias induced by the contrast function, one need a fast sampling condition on $h$ given by $h=o(\ve^{\frac{1}{\alpha^2}})$.
+Let us stress that, in order to deal with the reconstruction errors and the bias induced by the contrast function, one {\revarn needs} a fast sampling condition on $h$ given by $h=o(\ve^{\frac{1}{\alpha^2}})$.
 Such condition is not surprising in the context of small noise asymptotic (e.g. see \cite{sorensenSmalldiffusionAsymptoticsDiscretely2003b} in the diffusion case).

 The outline of the paper is the following.
 In Section \ref{S : Model}, we give the assumptions on the model.
-In Section, \ref{S : Approx} we introduce the approximation procedure by discrete inversion of the Volterra kernel.
+In Section \ref{S : Approx} we introduce the approximation procedure by discrete inversion of the Volterra kernel.
 The application to the statistical estimation of the drift coefficient is presented in Section \ref{S : Stat appl}.
-In Section \ref{S : num sim}, we provide a Monte Carlo study to assess the quality of the estimator in practice.
-The Appendix contains a technical result needed in the proof of the convergence of the estimator.
+In Section \ref{S : num sim}, we provide a Monte Carlo study to assess the quality of the estimator in practice. {\revarn The Appendix contains technical results.}